Everyone makes mistakes.

 As always, we appreciate your views.
 Thanks!

-Be sure to download our latest ebook, Servant Leadership in the Workplace: A Brief Introduction.
+Be sure to download our latest ebook, Quotations for Servant-Leaders.
 It’s free!

 * Here’s more on these 5 topics: